ppy/osu-wiki/wiki/Gameplay/Game_modifier/Muted/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

-The **Muted** mod progressively removes the audio between the first and hundredth combo.
-Beyond that number, only the metronome can be heard for the rest of the map.
-If you miss an object, everything will be back to normal.
+The **Muted** mod reduces music and [hitsound](/wiki/Beatmapping/Hitsound) volume as the player's [combo](/wiki/Gameplay/Combo_(score_multiplier)) increases, eventually muting both completely.
+As the volume is lowered, a metronome beat fades in.
+[Breaking combo](/wiki/Gameplay/Judgement/Combobreak) resets the volume to normal levels.

 ## Customisation

 ![Muted customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/MU.jpg)

-- **Start muted** (default disabled): The audio will be muted when you start the map.
-The more combo you get, the better you can hear the track.
+- **Start muted** (default disabled): Reverses the effect of the mod.
+Volume will start muted, and increase with combo.
+If this setting is enabled, the *Final volume at combo* setting's minimum value is 1 instead of 0.
-- **Enable metronome** (default enabled): A metronome will be added to help you keep on track of the rhythm.
+- **Enable metronome** (default enabled): Adds a metronome beat that gets louder as the music gets quieter.
-- **Finale volume at combo** (0–500, default 100): You can change the value of the combo in which the audio will be removed.
+- **Final volume at combo** (0–500, default 100): The combo at which the final volume will be reached.
+If set to 0 and *Start muted* is disabled, the volume will always be muted.
-- **Mute hit sounds** (default enabled): When the volume gradually decreases the more combo you get. the hit sounds will also be muted.
+- **Mute hit sounds** (default enabled): Causes the mod to affect hitsound volume in addition to music volume.

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"